fansalon/TEspeX/README.md

 # Input files
 * TE consensus sequences in fasta (fa/fa.gz) format (--TE argument).
-Follow these instrucionts to generate a proper TE consensus sequences input file (https://github.com/fansalon/TEconsensus)
+Follow these instructions to generate a proper TE consensus sequences input file (https://github.com/fansalon/TEconsensus)
 * coding transcripts in fasta format (we suggest the 'cdna.fa.gz' fasta file downloaded from ensembl) (--cdna argument)
 * non coding trasncripts in fasta format (we suggest the 'ncrna.fa.gz' fasta file downloaded from ensembl) (--ncrna argument)
 * RNA-seq data in fastq (fq/fq.gz) format.
 TEspeX expects the full path of the fq/fq.gz files to be written in a plain txt file (1 file per row.
 If paired-end files, TEspeX expects the fq/fq.gz to be listed in two tab-separated columns - PE1 in column 1, PE2 of the same fq/fq.gz in column 2)